 });

+For every async function, use try catch block and inside catch, pass the error to next.
+And the errors generated by non async functions can be handled by the default express error handler.

 When we get an “Unhandled promise rejection” error, it means the error is thrown by a asynchronous function and the error should be passed to next() function